 The Laurel Foundation preserves and promotes the southwestern Pennsylvania region’s culture, environment, and rich history with grants for arts and culture, environment and conservation, vocational education, and community development/beautification.

 The MacArthur Foundation supports creative people and effective institutions committed to building a more just, verdant, and peaceful world.
-The MacArthur Foundation advances the work of Kids+Creativity through its support for the Pittsburgh Hive Learning Network.
+The MacArthur Foundation advances the work of Remake Learning through its support for the Pittsburgh Hive Learning Network.

 The McCune Foundation enables communities and nonprofit institutions to improve the quality and circumstances of life for present and future generations.
 The Foundation employs flexible approaches and innovative strategies that are responsive to changing needs and new opportunities.